 Adding shunt resistors to the circuit.

 If we connect resistors from every node to the ground we effectively add diagonal entries equal to the inverse of the added resistance to the Jacobian.
-Therefore if the resistance is small enough the diagonal part begins to dominate the Jacobian.
+If the resistance is small enough the diagonal part begins to dominate the Jacobian.
 In practice many convergence problems are reduced if resistors with sufficiently small resistance (shunts) are added.
 If the resistance is not too small shunt resistors do not significantly alter the circuit's behavior.
 By default shunting is turned off.
-Shunting is turned on by specifying the shunt resistance with the rshunt simulator parameter.
+It can be enabled by specifying the shunt resistance with the rshunt simulator parameter.